SkylineCommunications/dataminer-docs/release-notes/General/General_Feature_Release_10.3/General_Feature_Release_10.3.3.md

 - Status system (DomBehaviorDefinition & DomStatusSectionDefinitionLinks):

-  - Multiple `Section`s for the same `SectionDefinition` are allowed in a specific status on one `DomInstance` if, for that status, the `SectionDefinition` is linked on the `DomBehaviorDefinition` that has its *AllowMultipleSections* property set to true.
+  - Multiple `Section`s for the same `SectionDefinition` are allowed in a specific status on one `DomInstance` if, for that status, the `SectionDefinition` has a link on the `DomBehaviorDefinition` that has the *AllowMultipleSections* property set to true.

   - When a `Section` is added, any field marked as *ReadOnly* or *ClientReadOnly* will not be assignable from the UI.
-However, if they are marked as *ClientReadOnly*, they will be assignable via the API.
+However, if they are only marked as *ClientReadOnly*, they will be assignable via the API.

   - Removing a `Section` is not possible when a field of the section in question is marked as *ReadOnly* on the link.
 When this behavior is required, but you still want to prevent users from assigning a value in the UI, use the new *ClientReadOnly* property instead.